What Makes a Great Sci-Fi TV Show? Worldbuilding That Works

 Sci-fi shows are disproportionately likely to be cancelled — and their cancellations hurt more.
 The reason is simple: sci-fi requires worldbuilding, and worldbuilding takes time.
 The first season of a great sci-fi show is often spent establishing the rules.
 The payoff doesn't arrive until later.

-Shows like The OA (planned for five seasons, cancelled after two) and Archive 81 (cancelled before Season 2 could explore the Otherworld's mysteries) were just beginning to reveal their true scope when they were cancelled.
+Shows like The OA (planned as a multi-season series, cancelled after two) and Archive 81 (cancelled before Season 2 could explore the Otherworld's mysteries) were just beginning to reveal their true scope when they were cancelled.
 The audience had invested in the world — but was never rewarded with the story that world was built to tell.

 The Cost of Cancellation